scorpido74/azure-docs.nl-nl/articles/cognitive-services/bing-visual-search/quickstarts/java.md

 ## <a name="construct-the-search-request-and-query"></a>De zoekopdracht en query compileren

-1. In de belangrijkste methode van uw toepassing, maakt u een HTTP-client met behulp van `HttpClientBuilder.create().build();`:
+1. In the main method of your application, create an HTTP client using `HttpClientBuilder.create().build();`:

     ```java
     CloseableHttpClient httpClient = HttpClientBuilder.create().build();
     ```

-2. Maak een `HttpEntity` uw installatiekopie uploaden naar de API-object:
+2. Create an `HttpEntity` object to upload your image to the API:

     ```java
     HttpEntity entity = MultipartEntityBuilder